Updated 23 April, 2025

 Orthographic syllables (as opposed to phonetic syllables) play a significant role in Devanagari text.
 An orthographic syllable starts at the beginning of any cluster of consonants and incorporates the whole cluster plus any following vowels and diacritics.

-Consonant clusters are normally indicated using the virama between consonants, though often there is no marker for unpronounced inherent vowels.
-It is also common to see a visible virama, especially for palatalisation.
-Conjunct forms are otherwise expressed using the common Devanagari half-forms, stacked consonants, and ligated glyphs.
+Consonant clusters (and palatalisation) are normally indicated using the virama between consonants, though often there is no marker for unpronounced inherent vowels.
+Conjunct forms are expressed using the common Devanagari half-forms, stacked consonants, and ligated glyphs.

-As part of a cluster, RA has special forms, but a palatalised RA at the beginning of a word needs special treatment to avoid a repa formation.
+As part of a cluster, RA has special forms, but a palatalised RA at the beginning of a word needs special treatment to avoid a repha formation.

 ❯ basicV

-The Kashmiri orthography is an abugida with one inherent vowel.
-It represents other vowels using 16 vowel signs.
+The Kashmiri abugida has one inherent vowel.
+The initial 2009 orthography reform represents other vowels using 16 vowel signs.
 All vowel signs are combining marks.
+There are no multipart vowels and no circumgraphs.
+There is 1 pre-base vowel sign.

 All standalone vowel sounds are written using one of 17 independent vowel letters.
 One vocalic letter is also used.